jenitehan/tasty_backend/README.txt

-The Tasty Backend Standard installation profile will create a Drupal site with modifications described during the "Building A Tasty Backend" session by Jennifer Tehan.
+The Tasty Backend installation profile will create a Drupal site with modifications described during the "Building A Tasty Backend" session by Jennifer Tehan.